oahlen/snowflake/README.md

 # Do you want to build a snowflake?

-This repository is aimed at gettting you started on your Nix journey
+This repository is aimed at getting you started on your Nix journey

 Some useful links:

 * https://nixos.org - Main Nix homepage and where you find installation instructions
 * https://search.nixos.org - Search for packages in nixpkgs
 * https://nix.dev - Official Nix documentation and guides
+* https://zero-to-nix.com - Comprehensive Nix documentation including Flakes
 * https://nix-community.github.io/home-manager/options.xhtml - Documentation of home-manager including what options you can set
 * https://nixos.org/guides/nix-pills - A deeper dive in Nix if you want to learn more